5th Oct 2019

 You can also add any environment variables which will be available to all workers in your pipeline here.

-Tip: Each time a new task is run in Circle, the first step taken is an automatic Spin up Environment step – which outputs a bunch of information about that task's worker and the information available at this point.
+step – which outputs a bunch of information about that task's worker and the information available at this point.

 Circle provides some general purpose images for common use cases.
-I used the circleci/node image for the application build image.
+I used the circleci/node

 I would check the latest versions before starting to see what's available!